 What about taxpayers who are not individuals?

 The position of companies, partnerships, trusts or unincorporated associations is complex and investors in these categories should get appropriate tax advice on their position.
-As a general rule, UK companies will not pay corporation tax on their investment income but will be subject to corporation tax on capital gains.
+As a general rule, UK companies will pay corporation tax on their investment income and on capital gains.